thewh1teagle/rookie/README.md

 }
 ```

-## Bindings 📚

-There's `Python` and `JavaScript` bindings for rookie!

 ## Python

 ```shell
 pip install rookiepy
 ```

-And the usage it similar to original
+And the usage it similar to Rust

 ```python
 import rookiepy